 Green New American Vegetarian2022 North Seventh Street

-This 100 percent vegan restaurant serves comfort food ideal for lunch out of the office or a just a midday break.
+This 100 percent vegan restaurant serves comfort food ideal for lunch out of the office or just a midday break.
 Those vegan buffalo wings can hang with the real thang, while the peanut mock chicken salad is yes, a big salad, but it will go fast.
-Another recommendation at Green is the original “g” spicy po-boy — a messy handheld just waiting to be ordered.
-The house-made drinks are also a treat, and include the organic sweet lime, strawberry lemonade, electric nectar, and organic fair trade (unsweetened) green tea — all made with unrefined organic sugar.
+Another recommendation at Green is the original “g” spicy po'boy — a messy handheld just waiting to be ordered.
+The house-made drinks are also a treat and include organic sweet lime, strawberry lemonade, electric nectar, and organic fair trade (unsweetened) green tea — all made with unrefined organic sugar.